Childhood & Early Life

 Most of Salazar's policies had influences of Catholicism, conservatism, and nationalism.
 He established the ‘Estado Novo,’ or the 'New State,' with anti-parliamentarian thoughts.

-In 1932, Salazar canceled the Catholic political party to gain control over all political parties and argued that the Church was meant to serve the society without any affiliation to politics.
+In 1932, Salazar dissolved the Catholic political party to consolidate control over all political parties, arguing that the Church should serve society without political affiliation.

 Salazar invited the Catholic political party members to join his political organization, the 'National Union,' which consisted exclusively of government supporters.
-Salazar chose his ministers, whose operations he closely supervised.
+Salazar appointed ministers whose activities he closely monitored.
 This curtailed political freedom in Portugal.
 Salazar expelled Portugal's 'National Syndicalists.'

-In 1933, Salazar established the 'Polícia de Vigilância e de Defesa do Estado' (PVDE), or the "State Defence and Surveillance Police," which became 'Polícia Internacional e de Defesa do Estado' (PIDE), or the "International and State Defence Police," in 1945 and lasted till 1969.
+In 1933, Salazar established the 'Polícia de Vigilância e de Defesa do Estado' (PVDE), later renamed 'Polícia Internacional e de Defesa do Estado' (PIDE) in 1945, which lasted until 1969.

 The military force was trained to suppress rebels, and major attention was given to Portugal's economic recovery.
 His economic system, labeled as “corporatism,” fought against class struggle and the supremacy of economics.